Ray Dalio All Weather Portfolio [2024 Update]

 Imagine a portfolio that you can own for life.
 A portfolio that does well during inflation and during deflation.
 A portfolio that works in economic growth and economic stagnation.
 A portfolio for the best of times and the worst of times.
 This is the idea behind the All Weather Portfolio.

-The All Weather Portfolio was created by Ray Dalio and his firm Bridgewater Associates, currently the largest hedge fund in the world.
+The All Weather Portfolio was created by Ray Dalio and his firm Bridgewater Associates, one of the largest hedge funds in the world.
 Bridgewater manages over $150 billion in assets and is known for their analysis of economic cycles as one of the top global macro hedge funds on Earth.

 While you don’t need Bridgewater’s sophistication to succeed as an investor, their insights from the All Weather Portfolio may be beneficial for how you manage your money.
 Let’s dig in.